Agent-Artificial/Sylliba-Subnet/README.md

 ### Using Docker
 Run multiple miners via Docker Compose.

-1. Step 1
-Navigate to the ./docker-multi-miner folder
+1. Navigate to the ./docker-multi-miner folder

 2. Make a .env# for every miner you want.
 Example, copy .env1.example to .env1, then .env2.example to env2.
 All of the .env#.example are identical so make as many as you need with the specific miner information.